Community Detection on Euclidean Random Graphs: The Exact-Recovery Problem

 In the present paper, we are only able to establish the presence of the phase transition by proving Theorem \ref{thm:ER_Upper_Bound}.
 We believe a `two-round' information theoretic argument can be employed to prove this result.
 A possible strategy is to first show that for any $0 \leq b < a \leq 1$, a `large' (i.e. all but $o(n)$) nodes will be correctly classified by the ML estimator with high probability.
 Further, if the parameters satisfied $\lambda \nu_d (1 - \sqrt{ab} - \sqrt{(1-a)(1-b)}) > 1$, then all nodes will be correctly classified with high probability.
 One can possibly make this efficient by means of `sample splitting' arguments of \cite{abbe_sandon_ch}.
 One can sub-sample the edges so that the graph is almost sparse so that a large fraction of the nodes can be correctly labelled by the ML estimator.
 Then, we can `clean-up', i.e. estimate a corrected community label estimate using the edges not used in the first round.
 This conjecture is also reminiscent of the `local to global' phenomena that occurs in many random graph models (\cite{abbe_exact},\cite{MNS_er},\cite{bollobas},\cite{penrose}), where an obvious local necessary condition also turns out to be sufficient.
 However, as a corollary to the GBG algorithm introduced above, we Theorem \ref{thm:ER_Upper_Bound} which establsihes that Exact-Recovery can be solved if the intensity $\lambda$ is sufficiently high.

-\begin{proof} \emph{of Theorem \ref{thm:ER_Upper_Bound}} \\ Notice that with $R = \log(n)^{1/d}/2d$, there are at-most $n$ grid-cells in $B_n$.
+\begin{proof} \emph{of Theorem \ref{thm:ER_Upper_Bound}} \\ Notice that with $R = \log(n)^{1/d}/2d$, there are at-most $\lceil 4^d dn/\log(n) \rceil$ grid-cells in $B_n$.
 If we show that the chance that a grid cell is T-BAD is $n^{-1-\delta}$ for some $\delta > 0$, then by an union bound argument, we can assert that with probability at-least $1-n^{-\delta}$, all grid-cells will be T-GOOD.
-This follows since there are at-most $\lceil 4^d dn/\log(n) \rceil$ number of grid cels.
-If all grid cells are T-Good, then by Proposition \ref{prop:consistent_partition}, all nodes in $G_n$ will be correctly partitioned by the algorithm. \\
+Furthermore, if all grid cells are T-GOOD, then by Proposition \ref{prop:consistent_partition}, all nodes in $G_n$ will be correctly partitioned by the algorithm. \\